rtfisher/snid_docker/README.md

 # SNID-Docker

 This short Docker file uses a containerized approach to easily enable running the SuperNova IDentification code (Blondin & Tonry, 2007, Tonry & Davis, 1979) on any platform.
 The requisite PGPLOT library including the X-Windows interface is automatically downloaded and installed inside a Linux container.
 SNID is configured and built on top of PGPLOT.
 The container hosts an X11 client which the user can easily connect to via a local X11 server on their desktop.
-All of this is accomplished by executing a single script, `run_snid.sh`, which automatically detects system architecture and launches Docker and the X11 server.
+All of this is accomplished by executing a single script, `run_snid.sh`, which automatically detects the system architecture and launches Docker and the X11 server.

 ![SNID Docker Running on OS/X.](/_images/snid_sn2003jo.png)